Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Introduction

-The exact values of the IPP number have been established for hypercubes $Q_n$ when $n+1$ is a power of~$2$, as well as for $r \times r$ tori~\cite{PManuel2021}.
+The exact values of the IPP number have been established for hypercubes $Q_n$ when $n+1$ is a power of~$2$.
+For $r \times r$ tori, the value is $r$ when $r$ is even and is known to lie in $\{r, r+1\}$ when $r$ is odd~\cite{PManuel2021}.
 We remark that the results of~\cite{PManuel2021} relied on previously established results for the IPC number, as well as on the above-mentioned fact that every graph $G$ satisfies $\text{ipp}(G) \geq \text{ipc}(G)$.
-To our knowledge, no other significant structural results have been obtained for IPP.
-However, there have been a number of algorithmic results.
-Manuel~\cite{PManuel2021} showed that computing an optimal IPP is NP-hard on undirected graphs.
-This was extended in~\cite{fernau2025parameterizing} to prove that IPP is NP-hard even when restricted to bipartite graphs that are sparse (in particular, when they have degeneracy at most 5).
-It was further shown in~\cite{fernau2025parameterizing} that IPP belongs to FPT when parameterized by standard structural parameters such as the vertex cover and the neighborhood diversity (this result was obtained using Integer Linear Programming), and moreover, that IPP can be solved in XP-time on undirected graphs when parameterized by solution size.
-IPP is known to be NP-hard on split graphs while the problem is polynomial-time solvable for cographs and chain graphs~\cite{chakraborty24}.
+To our knowledge, no other significant structural results have been obtained for either IPP or IndPP.
+However, there have been a number of algorithmic results for these two parameters.
+In particular, Le et al.~\cite{LE2003} proved that it is NP-complete to decide whether or not the vertex set of a connected graph can be partitioned into two subsets each of which induces a path; consequently, computing the IndPP number of a graph is NP-hard.
+Similarly, Manuel~\cite{PManuel2021} showed that computing an optimal IPP is NP-hard on undirected graphs; this was extended in~\cite{fernau2025parameterizing} to prove that IPP (studied under the name \textit{shortest path partition}, SPP in \cite{fernau2025parameterizing}) is NP-hard even when restricted to bipartite graphs that are sparse (in particular, when they have degeneracy at most 5).
+It was further shown in~\cite{fernau2025parameterizing} that IndPP and IPP belong to FPT when parameterized by standard structural parameters such as the vertex cover and the neighborhood diversity (this result was obtained using Integer Linear Programming), and moreover, that IPP can be solved in XP-time on undirected graphs when parameterized by solution size.
+IPP is known to be NP-hard on split graphs while the problem is polynomial-time solvable for cographs and chain graphs~\cite{chakraborty2026covering}.
 Additionally, polynomial-time algorithms are known for computing optimal (unrestricted) path partitions in trees~\cite{skupien1974path} and for computing optimal induced path partitions in graphs with special blocks~\cite{PAN2007121}.
-Since, for these graph classes, the (unrestricted) path partition and induced path partition coincide with the isometric path partition, we thus readily obtain polynomial-time algorithms for computing a minimum IPP in trees and graphs with special blocks~\cite{PAN2007121, skupien1974path}.
+Since, for trees, the (unrestricted) path partition and induced path partition coincide with the isometric path partition, this immediately yields polynomial-time algorithms for computing a minimum IPP and IndPP in trees~\cite{skupien1974path}.